 James tells us in James chapter 3 and verse 18, "The seed whose fruit is righteousness is sown in peace by those who make peace."
 What's he saying?
 Living according to the Word, living according to heavenly wisdom, living according to God's revealed standard of righteousness brings peace.
 And then peace also comes through prayer.
 We ask God for peace.
 First Peter 3:11 says, "Let him seek peace and pursue it."

 In other words, He says I'm going to go but I'm going to send somebody, another helper, one just like Myself.
 In fact, in verse 23, "If anyone loves Me he will keep My Word and My Father will love him and we will come to him and make our abode with him."
 When you get the Holy Spirit you get Christ and God, you get the whole package.
-I'll always be there...not in the sense of omnipresence, just being there, but in the sense of power, in the sense of enabling.
-In Matthew 28:18 He said, "All power is given unto Me in heaven and in earth," and then He turned right around and said, "Lo, I am with you always."
-I'm with you for power, that's the purpose.
+I'll always be there.
+Not in the sense of omnipresence, just being there, but in the sense of power, in the sense of enabling.
+In Matthew 28:18 He said, "All power is given unto Me in heaven and in earth," and then He turned right around and said, "And lo, I am with you always."
+I'm with you for power.
+That's the purpose.
 When the Holy Spirit comes upon you, Acts 1:8, you will receive power, strength.
 That's the issue.
-Presence for power.
-Presence for strength because, frankly, in our own flesh we don't have the strength, we need Him for strength.
+Presence for power, presence for strength, because, frankly, in our own flesh, we don't have the strength; we need Him for strength.
 We need His strength in temptation.
 We need His strength to hold us up when the temptation would overwhelm us.
-We need the promise of 1 Corinthians 10:13 that no temptation is taken you but such is as common to man and God is faithful who will never allow you to be tempted above that you are able, but will always make a way of escape that you may be able to bear it.
+We need the promise of 1 Corinthians 10:13 that no temptation is taken you but such is as common to man, and God is faithful who will never allow you to be tempted above that you are able, but will always make a way of escape that you may be able to bear it.
 It is the strength of Christ that opens up the path of escape in the midst of temptation.
 You need His strength for temptation.

 Secondly, you need His strength to face the devil and demons.
 Be strong in the Lord and the power of His might.
 Why?
 Because we wrestle not against flesh and blood, but we wrestle against the principalities and the powers and the rulers of the darkness of this world, spiritual wickedness in the heavenlies, summed up he calls them the schemes of Satan.
 You need strength.
 You need divine power.
 You need divine power and strength to be faithful, to not defect.
 In 2 Timothy 1 Paul says in verse 15, "All who are in Asia have forsaken me."
 Everybody's defected.
 Then he says in chapter 2 verse 1 to Timothy, "But you be strong in the Lord, in the grace that is in Christ."
 You need strength from Him to be faithful.
 You need strength from Him to serve.
 You can't even use your spiritual gift.
 You can't even serve.
 Colossians 1:29, "For this purpose I labor, striving according to His power which mightily works within me."
 Strength to overcome sin and temptation.
 Strength to face the devil and demons.
 Strength to stay faithful.
 Strength for service.

-You need strength for perseverance, for endurance, otherwise you would defect and lose your salvation if it weren't for His strength.
+You need strength for perseverance.
 The Lord will deliver me, 2 Timothy 4:18, from every evil deed and bring me safely to His heavenly kingdom.
 The Lord by His strength will bring me to glory.
 He'll hold me.
 He'll keep me.
 Jude 24, "He is able to keep me from falling and to make me stand in the presence of His glory blameless and with great joy."
 You need His strength for perseverance, security, endurance.